RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_2.md

 This chapter is meant to describe each of those registers.
 You do not have to memorize each register, just know that they exist.
 This chapter is best used as a reference-chapter instead of a prose-chapter.

 The UART has 12 virtual registers built on top of 8 physical registers.
 This might sound confusing but it actually makes sense.
 This is because a physical register can be used differently under different contexts.
-For example, the first Register can be used as a logical write-buffer register when the user is writing to the UART, but when the UART is reading from the same register, will be treated as a logical read-buffer register.
+For example, the first Register can be used as a logical write-buffer register when the user is writing to the UART, but when the UART is reading from the same register, it will be treated as a logical read-buffer register.

 Below is a diagramatic representation of the 12 UART registers :
 ![The UART Registers](./img/UART%20registers%20official%20DOCS.png)